Here are two things rich heirs do:

 He also runs the Ayahuasca Defense Fund.

-More common in public awareness is for example another Bronfman heir Clare Bronfman, who is now in prison for her involvement in an abusive sex cult.
+More common in public awareness is for example another Bronfman heir Clare Bronfman, who is now in prison for her involvement in an abusive sex cult around the sex offender Keith Raniere.

-Dr. Bronner is the heir to the Bronner soap-imperium.
-He runs it and supports psychedelic research and advancement using the money of this company, and his personal wealth.
+Dr. Bronner is the heir to the Bronner soap-company.
+He runs it and he supports psychedelic research and advancement using the money of this company, and his personal wealth.

 It is EXCELLENT soap!!!!
 Honestly.
 It is the only one I use for my body and hair.
 They seem to be expensive but last a very long time due to the high degree of concentration.
 I prefer the Peppermint variety.

-One of the books chapters is called "The Dr Bronner's bottle", and it compares his "non-dual gibberish" to what one reads on the labels of Dr Bronner's soap that one finds in health shops.
-At one point the text juxtaposes Dr Bronner and Rumi.
+One of the books chapters is called "The Dr Bronner's bottle", and it compares his own "non-dual gibberish" to what one reads on the labels of Dr Bronner's soap that one finds in health shops.
+At one point the text juxtaposes Dr Bronner and Rumi

 Bronner, D. (2022, September 9).
 The All-One Blog.
 Dr. Bronner.
 Retrieved 10 September 2022, from https://info.drbronner.com/all-one-blog/